frobnitzem/autoQCT/README.md

 # How do I use it?

-First, verify that you have the following dependencies installed (in order of increasing diffulty):
+First, verify that you have the following dependencies installed (in order of increasing difficulty):

 * Linux-like environment with bash
 * python 3 with numpy